wrgoldstein/wrgoldstein.github.io/_posts/2019-10-09-business-school.md

 ### Second year
 1. Interpersonal Dynamics
     - What Stanford calls "Touchy Feely"-- a very in depth practice based exploration of giving and receiving powerful feedback.
+Should blog on this, have read a lot on the subject now (most recently "Crucial Conversations").
 2. Speculation and Hedging in Financial Markets
-    - How to price derivatives and create hedged positions
+    - How to price derivatives and create hedged positions.
+Should blog on this so I don't forget.
 3. Applied Quantitative Finance
     - Best class I've taken.
 Ground up exploration of quantitative finance based on a survey of the most important papers.
 Heavy coding and math.
+Should blog on this too.
 4. Central Banking
     - Slow but interesting discussion of the role central banking plays in the economy taught by a former Federal Reserve Board member.
+So slow I ended up dropping it.